quilicicf/AsciidocToReveal/README.md

 A tool ain't opinionated without opinions, here goes:

-* Presentation decks should rely on open standards
+* **Presentation decks should rely on open standards:** a2r builds HTML
-* Nobody has the time or will to write pure HTML
+* **Nobody has the time or will to write pure HTML:** a2r uses Asciidoc
-* Developers want hackable solutions with sane defaults
+* **Developers want hackable solutions with sane defaults:** a2r is hackable, defaults are designed for the targeted audience, devs
-* 1MB is too heavy for a deck aimed at a technical audience (HD images are superfluous)
+* **1MB is too heavy for a deck aimed at a technical audience:** a2r has a relatively raw size (200kB) and encourages use of light image formats
-* A deck should be a double-clickable single-file and work everywhere
+* **A deck should be a double-clickable single-file and work everywhere:** a2r creates an auto-contained HTML file
+* **Chrome is an unwanted monopoly:** a2r build target is Firefox, one of the very few alternatives that devs actually use.
+I might add other targets in the future, this part is still to be defined

 ## Targeted audience

 Basically, this is a personal tool, you are free to use it (it's licensed under Apache 2.0) but don't expect changes that don't fit my needs.

 This is a personal project and I don't intend to spend any time on it if I'm not gaining enough value for the time I put in.

 ## Usage